GoogleCloudPlatform/cluster-toolkit/examples/README.md

 or the module ID for module variables, followed by the name of the value being referenced.
 The entire variable is then wrapped in “$()”.

-Currently, string interpolation with variables is not supported.

 ### Literal Variables

 Literal variables should only be used by those familiar